Key takeaways

 “An understanding of the underlying opportunities in the sector and an active management approach can play an important role in achieving success with healthcare investments,” says Rob Haworth, senior investment strategy director for U.S. Bank Wealth Management.

 Haworth cites pharmaceutical companies as a prime example of how prospects can vary.
-In a nearly 15-month period dating to January 2023, Eli Lilly & Co., currently the largest stock in the S&P 500 Health Care sector, generated outstanding performance.
+Dating back to the end of 2022, Eli Lilly & Co., currently the largest stock in the S&P 500 Health Care sector, generated outstanding performance.
 Its stock price appreciation far outpaced the five other pharmaceutical stocks in the sector index.

-“Investors gain exposure to the healthcare sector by owning the S&P 500 through a passively managed index fund or ETF,” says Haworth.
-“There are also opportunities with a selective approach for those who are in a position to take advantage of active management of individual stocks.”
+“Investors can gain exposure to the healthcare sector by owning the S&P 500 through a passively managed index fund or ETF,” says Haworth.
+“Investors may also want to take a more selective approach, as the record demonstrates there can be varied performance within the healthcare sector.”

 An industry facing cost challenges

 To an extent, says Haworth, healthcare must be rationed due to cost constraints.
 For example, Medicare and other insurers set payment schedules, determining the amount that healthcare providers are reimbursed for various services and treatments.
-In addition, under terms of the Inflation Reduction Act of 2022, Medicare can negotiate prices for 10 popular drugs paid for, in part, by the program.
-That can potentially limit revenues to pharmaceutical companies.
-However, this plan has yet to take effect.
-The ability for Medicare to negotiate drug prices is being challenged in court by the pharmaceutical industry.
+Under terms of the Inflation Reduction Act of 2022, Medicare has negotiated prices for 10 popular drugs paid for, in part, by the program.
+The new price structure doesn’t take effect until January 1, 2026.
+However, once it does, it could potentially limit revenues to pharmaceutical companies.
+Future plans include adding more drugs to the list of those subject to price negotiation for the benefit of Medicare participants.

 Haworth notes that cost containment, in essence, occurs in other ways as well.
 “For example, as new drugs come to market, they can provide a more cost-effective means of treating a medical condition.”
 Haworth says when this occurs, it can be a boon for the company that developed and distributes the new drug, while taking away from the success of other companies that provided now outdated treatments.
 “While drug and medical technology advancements might appear to be beneficial in raising revenues and earnings for the entire industry,” says Haworth, “the difference between the winners and losers in these situations can be striking.”